-There are 2 optional remote controls that can be purchased separately for this log heater:
+There are four optional remote controls that can be purchased separately for this log heater:

+- · wall switch

+- · wall thermostat

-- · hand-held ON/OFF remote - · hand-held thermostat remote
+- · hand-held ON/OFF remote

+- · hand-held thermostat remote

-See Accessories, page 34.
+See Accessories, page 30.

-The hand-held thermostat may not be used where vented decorative listing is required.
+Note: The wall thermostat or hand-held thermostat may not be used where vented decorative listing is required.